prometheus/test-infra/prombench/manifests/prombench/README.md

 It assumes running cluster was created via `infra` CLI using `make cluster_create` and `make cluster_delete`.

+> NOTE: This is a special benchmark that runs the same Prometheus-es to check env stability.
+>
 ### Customizations

 #### Benchmarking from the custom test-infra commit/branch